edinburghhacklab/hacklab-training/syllabuses/Workshop/CNC Router/risk-assessment.md

 M

 ### Risk rating
-L
+M

 ### Who may be harmed & how

-User -- may be hit by an object sent flying.
+User and bystander -- may be hit by an object sent flying.
 The object may get stuck on the spindle and start spinning and shaking violently.

-The machine may get damaged.
+The machine may get damaged, which could make it less safe for other users.
 Can lead to other issues such as the tool or workpiece overheating.

 ### Control measures